 Short-term precipitation is of major significance to the functioning of sewage systems since intensive short-term rain gives increased volumes to be drained, with a risk of flooding and overflow.
 The diversion of stormwater is impeded if the recipient becomes blocked further inside the system.
 The capacity to drain stormwater and drain built-up urban areas is affected.

-Increased run-off and the addition of surplus water to sewage systems bring major consequences to sewage treatment plants which must handle peak flow volumes for an extended period.
-Other units in the sewage system will also be burdened.
+Increased run-off and the addition of surplus water to sewage systems bring major consequences to sewage treatment plants which must handle check valves or pumps.